LukasWoodtli/WebPage/content/finance_and_capital_markets.md

+---
-Title: Finance and Capital Markets
+title: Finance and Capital Markets
-Date: 2018-02-26
+date: 2018-02-26
-Category: Finance
+category: Finance
+---
 > This article is work in progress

 Present Value (Barwert): value of expected income stream as of the valuation date (i.e. present).
 Concept of *time value of money*